Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields

 Here we study decoherence that originates from processes that do not conserve the spin, and its dependence on the applied magnetic field.
 We report an order of magnitude suppression of the decoherence rate by the spin-rotation interaction during collisions of cesium vapor with $\textrm{N}_2$ molecules, and further show that the suppression is robust for a wide range of densities and degrees of spin-polarization.
-We additionally study the decoherence rate by absorption of near-resonant light and find an order of magnitude suppression at low magnetic fields.
-We present a simple model that identifies the origin of the decoherence in the presence of the magnetic field and its suppression at low magnetic-fields.
-This study can be directly applied in alkali-metal vapor based applications and experiments.
+We additionally study the decoherence rate by the absorption of near-resonant light and find an order of magnitude suppression at low magnetic fields.
+We present a simple model that aligns well with our measurements and highlight applications where magnetic fields can serve as an effective tool to suppress relaxation.

 We experimentally study the decoherence of cesium vapor with N$_2$ gas using the apparatus in Fig.~\ref{fig:system}.
 The atoms are enclosed in a $1"$ diameter spherical glass cell, which contains $2.4$ amagat of $\textrm{N}_2$ gas and a small cesium-metal droplet whose temperature determines the vapor number-density.
 The temperature is controlled using a home-made oven to maintain a constant cesium vapor pressure, and the cell is magnetically shielded using several layers of magnetic shields.
-We characterize the relaxation mechanisms by monitoring the dynamics of the cesium spins absent the pumping beam.
-We first optically pump the spins along a magnetic field in the $xy$ plane using a circularly polarized beam that is tuned on resonance with the $D_1$ optical transition.
+We characterize the relaxation mechanisms by monitoring the dynamics of the cesium spins absent the pumping beam, with the detailed experimental sequence and configuration described in \cite{SI}.
+We first optically pump the spins in the $xy$ plane using an auxiliary magnetic field and circularly polarized beam that is tuned on resonance with the $D_1$ optical transition.
 The latter, appears as a single spectral line with a linewidth of about $40$ GHz owing to pressure broadening by the N$_2$ gas.
 Then, we turn off these fields and apply a magnetic field $B\hat{z}$ which leads to Larmor precession.
-The average collective evolution of the alkali spins $\langle S_x(t)\rangle$ is monitored via measurement of the polarization rotation of a weak, far-detuned and linearly polarized optical probe beam in a homodyne configuration, which negligibly affects the evolution.
-Further details on the experimental configuration are provided in \cite{SI}.
+The average collective evolution of the alkali spins is monitored via measurement of the polarization rotation of a weak, far-detuned and linearly polarized optical probe beam using a balanced polarimetry detection signal $S$, which negligibly affects the evolution.